 In certain circumstances an exemption from paying council tax can apply when a property is unoccupied and has insufficient furnishings to enable someone to live in the property (unfurnished).
 In some cases a property can be occupied and an exemption will still apply.

-Class A: Properties in need of (or undergoing) major structural repair work
+Class A: Properties undergoing (or undergone) major structural repair work

-From 1 April 2013 this exemption will now be called a 100% discount but will still apply for a maximum period of 12 months.
+From 1 April 2013 this exemption has been replaced by a 100% discount but will still apply for a maximum period of 12 months.
+For further information on this, please visit our discounts page.
 Please apply for this discount by using the on line discount form.